Openfield

 Openfield is a British grain marketing and arable inputs co-operative based in Lincolnshire.
-It is one of Britain's largest agricultural companies and Britain's only national co-operative in its field, with a turnover of almost £700m.
+It is one of Britain's largest agricultural companies and Britain's only national co-operative in its field, with a turnover of over £550m.
 It markets grain for farmers and grain stores.
 In other countries, mainly Canada, this type of company is known as a wheat pool.
 The head office is based on the former RAF North Witham and prominent customers include some of the largest and well known British food and drink brands in the UK.

-Openfield is a member of the Fertiliser Industry Assurance Scheme, and work with the fertiliser supplier GrowHow UK.
+Openfield is a member of the Fertiliser Industry Assurance Scheme, and works with many fertiliser suppliers including CF, Glasson, ICL, Nitrasol, Omex, Origin, Timac and Yara.
 It is also a member of the Agricultural Industries Confederation.

 History

 It was formed in November 2008 from the merger of Centaur Grain (of Andover) and Grainfarmers (of Micheldever, Winchester).
 It is now the largest UK farmer owned grain marketing co-operative and one of the largest companies in Lincolnshire, by turnover.
 The Colsterworth site opened in 1980.